 The radio resource configuration.
-Applicable in case of intra-E-UTRA handover.
-If the target receives an incomplete MeasConfig and RadioResourceConfigDedicated in the as-Config, the target eNB may decide to apply the full configuration option based on the ue-ConfigRelease.
+Applicable in case of intra-NR handover.
+If the target receives an incomplete MeasConfig and RadioResourceConfigDedicated in the as-Config, the target gNB may decide to apply the full configuration option based on the ue-ConfigRelease.